27 Misconduct, Discrimination, and Harassment Based on Sex Including Pregnancy, Sexual Orientation, and Gender Identity/Expression

 E. If a final decision has been made that a policy violation occurred, IE&C will determine if any remedies are required to address the campus-wide environment, taking into consideration the impact of an incident of sexual misconduct, discrimination, and/or harassment on the campus as a whole and on specific groups or areas on campus.
 For example, IE&C may determine that specific training is needed for a student group whose members have been accused of sexual assault.

 VIII.
 Effect of a Finding of a Violation of this Policy

 A. If a final decision has been made that a policy violation occurred, the respondent shall be referred to the appropriate personnel for implementation of discipline.

 B. The appropriate personnel will be determined by the status of the respondent.
 If the respondent is a student, the matter shall be referred to the Assistant Dean for Office of Student Conduct.
 If the respondent is a faculty member, the matter will be referred to the Provost.
 If the respondent is a staff member or third party, the matter shall be referred to the Assistant Vice President for HRS.

-C. If the respondent is a student, the University will follow the procedures for disciplining students as described in Policy 540 Student Disciplinary Rules.
+C. If the respondent is a student, the University will follow the procedures for disciplining students as described in Policy 540 Student Conduct.

 D. If the respondent is a faculty or staff member, the University will follow the procedures related to disciplining employees as described in the applicable policies.

-E. Notwithstanding any policy to the contrary, the following additional requirements apply to disciplinary actions related to violations of this policy:
+E. Notwithstanding any policy to the contrary, the following additional requirements apply to disciplinary actions and any hearing related to violations of this policy:

 1. The complainant and respondent shall receive sufficient notice of and be allowed to attend any hearing or other proceeding during the disciplinary process.